 The maximum length of an extension for good cause is one year.
-The Council will not grant additional extensions
+The Council will not grant additional extensions.

 - a.
 If notified by the Council that the program is out of compliance with one or more of the COA's standards or criteria, provide the Council with documentation that it has remedied the deficiencies by the Council's deadline. - b.
 If an extension of the deadline is needed, submit a written request for an extension to the Council.
-The request must include a valid reason for not meeting the deadline.
+The request must include a valid reason for not meeting the deadline, and must be submitted prior to the COA meeting at which the program is scheduled for review of any areas of partial- or non-compliance.